vmoreno02/startup/README.md

 Now that I've seen a fully-functioning React app in action, I think it's better than the old way of doing it.
 I just have to download all the React framework, change a bit of terminology, and add the routes in app.jsx.
 The rest of my code will basically be copy-pasted.

+### Startup Service

+Wow, this one was a doozy!
+It took a while, but I figured out how to use the updateOne function for MongoDB.
+I also figured out how to store the comments and favorites in an array in Mongo.
+This was definitely the most difficult startup assignment, but I've figured out Mongo, Express, authentication, and WebSocket, so I'd say the work was worth it.
+Eventually, I'd like to go back and edit a few things (look and feel of the comment section, popping off only one websocket comment at a time, etc), but unfortunately, I don't have time right now.

 ## ----------------NOTES----------------

 // DNS